How to get into London Business School (LBS) MBA Admissions 2020

 The work experience required for this particular course ranges between 5-20 years and averages at 12 years for the current class.
 It is taught in four-or-five day classes by the faculties of London Business School, The University of Hong Kong and Columbia Business School.

-Cost of attendance London Business School
+London Business School Fees

 The cost of attendance for the various MBA programs at London Business School might seem high, but the school does have a few scholarships to help students out.
 However, for most scholarships, students need to apply separately through the school’s websites.